mgravitt/eosio-quick-guide/README.md

 sleep 1s  # give nodeos time to respond to the KILL - adjust as needed, increase duration for slower CPUs

 ./start.sh
+cleos wallet unlock < wallet_password # this will show error if wallet is already open, but that is fine

 sleep 1s  # give nodeos time to start making blocks - adjust as needed